bendwyer/ansible-collection-vmware/roles/esxi_usb_install/README.md

 Additional Information
 ----------------------

-Example extra-vars files can be found in `/files`.
+- Example extra-vars files can be found in `/files`.
+Call an exta-vars file using `--extra-vars "@evars_filename.yml"`.

+- More information about the commands used in `KS.CFG` can be found at [Installation and Upgrade Script Commands](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.upgrade.doc/GUID-61A14EBB-5CF3-43EE-87EF-DB8EC6D83698.html) on the VMware documentation website.

 License
 -------